 - Brush the polished areas with the horsehair brush.

-Tan suede boots, otherwise known as desert boots, are a bit more difficult to clean.
+Tan suede boots, such as military desert boots, are a bit more difficult to clean.
 Because suede is soft, you will need different techniques.

 - Brush the boots with a stiff brush using moderate pressure.
 This removes excess dirt and debris.